PromyLOPh/guix-hpc-website/posts/hpc-reproducible-research-in-guix-1.1.0.md

 Do not miss the [release
 notes](https://guix.gnu.org/blog/2020/gnu-guix-1.1.0-released/) for
-other goodies!
+other goodies.
 Enjoy the new release!